 What is marketing automation used for?

-Companies use marketing automation to deploy and automate targeted outbound campaigns and inbound marketing to generate more leads, increase lead velocity, deliver better quality opportunities for sales, and to measure return on marketing investment (ROMI).
+Companies use marketing automation to deploy and automate targeted outbound campaigns and inbound marketing to generate more leads, increase lead velocity, deliver better quality opportunities for sales, and measure return on marketing investment.

 Which marketing automation is best?